diamond2016/forth_interpreter/README.md

 This is the first iteration of implementation.
 Prepare interface and how to manage future implementations.
 The layout of web app is:
-The app has width=600 and height=400, background = light cyan text in black.
+The app has width=600 and height=400, background=light cyan text in black.
 It uses a Tk window with a title, and a canvas with grid 2x3:
 *stack*	stack_var
 *input*	prompt_text input_var